dqnguyen59/car-lease-demo/README.md

 		Welcome from 'USER-SERVICE'! ; Port: 8003

 Open http://localhost:9000/api/v1/user/greet on any browser and refresh it several times.
+If you see different ports, then the gateway redirect to user-service instances correctly.

 	Displays:
 		Welcome from 'USER-SERVICE'! ; Port: 8001